top of page

 If you want to make a board, you first need to find yourself some wood from which to make it.
 In the natural world, the wood from which boards are most commonly made is referred to as a log.
 The ones we want are lying on the ground.
 And the place with the best selection of logs lying on the ground is called the woods.

 In my neighborhood, behind the houses on the opposite side of the street there’s a small swath of woods that separates us from the next neighborhood over.
-And it’s a damn good thing it’s there.
-Those Timber Crest folks think they’re so great.
-It’s because they have a pond in the center of their neighborhood.
-They really think they’re hot shit because of that pond.
-Around here a good pond goes a long way.

 Once I enter the woods at the dead end near my house, it only takes a few steps to feel as though you’re in a real forest.
 The trees quickly surround you with a stillness that encourages careful treading and a heightening of the senses.
 I go early in the morning.
 Sometimes there’s a foggy midst and I like to sing “Immigrant Song” from Led Zeppelin III.